guilamu/gf-chained-select-enhancer/README.md

 ## License

-This project is licensed under the GPL v2 or later.
+This project is licensed under the GNU AGPL.

 ## Acknowledgements